 As an alternative to the SilvaMod Taxonomy, the LCAClassifier can also be used together with the Greengenes Taxonomy.
 Similarly to SILVA's (and "SilvaMod"), this is basically a reference database consisting of environmental sequences and type strains annotated taxonomically based on the clustering, or in other words the topology of the distance tree.
 The difference from SILVA is that the annotations in Greengenes were made automatically, using a heuristic algorithm.
-To read more about the Greengenes taxonomy, see McDonald et al (2012), 'An improved Greengenes taxonomy with explicit ranks for ecological and evolutionary analyses of bacteria and archaea', ISME I, 6:610-618.
+To read more about the Greengenes taxonomy, see McDonald et al (2012), 'An improved Greengenes taxonomy with explicit ranks for ecological and evolutionary analyses of bacteria and archaea', ISME J, 6:610-618.

-As the reference database is different, the first step is to align the sequences to the Greengenes reference database, which can be found in ~/crest/LCAClassifier/parts/flatdb/greengenes.
+As the reference database is different, the first step is to align the sequences to the Greengenes reference database, which can be found in

+~/software/LCAClassifier/parts/flatdb/greengenes.
 To align e.g. the LC_Final sequences:

 '''

-megablast -i LC_Final_F_Good.fa -b 50 -v 50 -m 7 -d \sim/crest/LCAClassifier/parts/flatdb/greengenes/greengenes.f asta -a 2 -o LC_Final_GG.xml
+megablast -i LC_Final_F_Good.fa -b 50 -v 50 -m 7 -d

+~/software/LCAClassifier/parts/flatdb/greengenes/greengene

+s.fasta -a 4 -o LC_Final_GG.xml

 '''